Best 2 Days in Salzburg Itinerary & Guide

 What would a visit to Salzburg be if you didn’t visit its famous Augustiner Bräerstübl Beer Hall?
 If you’re really into beer, why not try walking the Salzburg beer route to see Salzburg’s breweries and taverns?
 The Augustiner Bräu also has traditional cuisine such as Wiener Schnitzel, Fleischkknödel or Spätzle.

-If you want more choices than just Austrian fare, check out Culture Trip’s list of 10 Best Restaurants in Austria.
+If you want more choices than just Austrian fare, check out the 10 Best Restaurants in Austria.

 You can then arrive at lunch time to soak in the lakeside scenery over a lazy lunch.
 If you want to better your chances on avoid crowds, go earlier in the morning, on a weekday and in the off season.
 By taking the train, you already don’t have to deal with parking, which is a bonus for you.

-That said, here is my suggested 2-day Salzburg itinerary so you can see how budget-friendly Salzburg can be without sacrificing comfort or skimping on the major sites.
+Here is my suggested Salzburg 2 day itinerary so you can see how budget-friendly Salzburg can be without sacrificing comfort or skimping on the major sites on your single travel.

 - Festung Hohensalzburg